PTE Listening: Highlight Incorrect Words

 - You’ll answer two or three Highlight incorrect words questions in the listening test.

 Here’s my recommended strategy for answering Highlight incorrect words questions.

 - Start by quickly skimming the text.
 This will give you a general understanding of what the text is about and help you understand what you hear.

 - Keep an eye on the audio status box.
-Before the recording begins, move your cursor to the start of the text so that you are ready to click and select.
+Before the recording begins, move your cursor to the start of the text so that you’re ready to click and select.

-- Follow the written text as you listen to the recording and click on any words that do not match the recording.
+- Follow the written text as you listen to the recording and click on any words that don’t match the recording.

 NOTE: Negative marking applies to this question type.
-If you are not sure, do not guess!
+If you’re not sure, don’t guess!

-Now it is your turn to practise.
+Now it’s your turn to practise.
 Answer the Highlight incorrect words question below using the strategy outlined above.

 You will hear a recording.
 Below is a transcription of the recording.
 Some words in the transcription differ from what the speaker(s) said.
 Please click on the words that are different.